KarlTaal/Coders-Strike-Back/README.md

 Test assignment from Milrem Robotics.
 ## Overview
 I really love competitions and I get easily addicted to them.
 So this test assignment is by far the coolest one I have done so far!
 I have done some coding in CodinGame before, but it was more like a glimpse to it.
 Therefore I knew already something about CodinGame before I started and got my pod moving very quickly because of that.
 In university, we have been coding mainly in Java and Python, but in this semester I took an elective course that introduces C++.
 As I saw that internship will be also in C++, then I chose that language also for programming my fearful racing bot.
 At first, I did not really care how my code looked like because at first, I did not have much information to work on with my bot and therefore the code was short.
 As I got more information about the game when I reached higher leagues, I added little by little more code without that my code getting incomprehensive.
-When I reached to Silver, then I decided to refactor the code to clear things up.
-As I reached higher leagues I started to read countless forum posts about coders strike back.
-I got new ideas from people and some intuition what will happen in higher leagues.
-For example, getting additional pod to control etc.
+I did not create any classes and methods to generalize my code because before Gold League I did not really see the purpose to do so since I had only one pod to control and everything was straight forward.
+On the another hand if I had created a bot for the Gold League, then refactoring would have been mandatory.
+Sadly my time was consumed by school and I did not create a bot for the Gold League, altough the Gold League seemed to be very interesting challenge.
 ## Wood to Bronze
 Few hours after I started programming my pod I was already in the Bronze League.
 I got there quick and thus of that, I did not capture middle states of my code and that is why the first code in the repository is about reaching to Silver League.
 In this stage, I had to implement simple thrust control and if I remember correctly then I had also a one time BOOST to use.
 I followed simple logic that if I got closer to the checkpoint I set thrust to a smaller value and also when the angle was too big I set the thrust to zero to correct the course.
 That took me into the Bronze League.